mwmlln/tails-on-trails/README.md

   * Profile Detail page

-    This page can be accessed by the View Profile button in the Members page.
+    This page can be accessed by the View Profile button in the Members page or Post detail page if the user has their post displayed in the page.
     The page includes the image that the user posted and some brief description about them if they opted to enter any fields.
-    Each user’s empty profile is created when they register the site so every registered user has their own profile, but they can leave all the fields blank if they wish.
+    Each user’s empty profile is created when they register to the site so every registered user has their own profile, but they can leave all the fields blank if they wish.

     <details><summary>Profile Detail Page</summary>
     <img src="static/documentation/ss/profile_detail.png" width="500">